Pedestrian Pushbutton Accessibility Requirements

 Accessibility improvements help make pedestrian facilities usable by people of all ages and capabilities

-Three different types of pushbuttons are available with our rectangular rapid flashing beacons (RRFBs) and circular flashing crosswalk beacon series products.
-These pushbuttons vary by cost and by the number of accessibility features they provide.
+Our rectangular rapid flashing beacons (RRFBs) and circular flashing crosswalk beacon series products have three types of push buttons.
+These vary by cost and the number of accessibility features they provide.

 - ADA compliant